Nisar-99/salesforce-log-inspector/docs/features.md

 - 🗂️ **Log Explorer** - Easily view individual log rows with a quick find feature and a highlighted code theme for easier identification of key information.
 - 🐞 **Apex Debug** - This feature in Salesforce shows only `System.debug()` outputs, simplifying troubleshooting by excluding other log details.
 - 🏳️‍🌈 **Execution Timeline** - Gain an in-depth understanding of code execution over time with a timeline flame chart.
 Tooltips provide additional details about events for a deeper analysis of performance.
-- 🔗 **Execution Tree** - View the execution path in a tree view with aggregated DML Count, SOQL Count, Throws Count, Row Count, Self Time and Total Time.
+- 🔗 **Execution Tree** - View the execution path in a tree view with aggregated DML Count, SOQL Count, Throws Count, Row Count, Self Time, and Total Time.
 - 🔎 **Execution Analysis** - Quickly identify which methods consumed the most time in aggregate, helping you pinpoint performance bottlenecks and areas for optimization.
 - 🛢️ **SOQL Analysis** - Identify which SOQL executed the most, returned the most rows and took the most time.
 - 🧮 **DML Analysis** - Identify which DML executed the most, returned the most rows and took the most time.